Limited Clients. Proven Results.

 Family or household member can mean a parent, a foster parent, or a child of the offender, or another person related by consanguinity or affinity to the offender.

-Call the Domestic Violence Attorneys at Stiefvater Law to find out if we are currently taking on new clients.
-We are the Domestic Violence Lawyers in Weathersfield, Ohio, 44420.
+Call the Domestic Violence Defense Lawyers at Stiefvater Law to find out if we are currently taking on new clients.
+We are the Domestic Violence Defense Lawyers in Weathersfield, Ohio, 44420.

 Section 2919.25 of the Ohio Revised Code (ORC) establishes the State of Ohio’s laws for Domestic Violence.
 The following comes from that section of the law: